-The paintings on the walls were those R. painted herself, encouraged by the painted as a child but had given it up, having absorbed the attitude of those around her that "the inner world isn't important."
+The paintings on the walls were those R. painted herself, encouraged by the Diabasis "way," which facilitated residents' expression of unconscious content.
+She had painted as a child but had given it up, having absorbed the attitude of those around her that "the inner world isn't important."
 She cited her painting as a central aspect of her process at Diabasis and described discovering that there were certain times in which doing a painting, and translating what I was feeling, was a way...of sort of teetering between the fear and the desire for the same thing.
 I'm saying this now in looking back at it, but it was more of a feeling sense and kind of a slow discovery sense...in the sense of really discovering a symbolic language.
 There was certainly some aesthetic pleasure in the doing of it...the messiness - these were watercolors.
 But more the sense of the language of it and the expansion.
 It was seizing a part of myself in a visual language, with visual meanings, and that was an enormous release.